-

 Early knowledge gives time to respond safely.

-Trees are commonly located near homes, driveways, and sidewalks.
+Trees are often close to homes, driveways, and sidewalks.

 Branches grow longer and heavier over time.